mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 ## Windows Subsystem for Linux

 <p>In a nutshell, WSL lets you execute a Linux environment directly in Windows.
-No virtual machine or VM software required.
+No virtual machine or VM software required

 At the moment, you are constrained to command-line tools and applications, though Microsoft is working to bring full GUI applications to the platform.

-This lets you leverage the wide range of professional programs developed for Windows, along with the vast repositories of free and open source software built on and for Linux.</p>
+This lets you leverage the wide range of professional programs developed for Windows, along with the vast repositories of free and open source software built on and for Linux</p>

 * WSL allows for the running of many common command-line tools, including:
 * `rsync`, `grep`,`awk`,`sed`